Gan-Shuang/MD_classification/README.md

 \
 This toolkit provide two strategies : Hierarchical clustering & Neural networks \
 \
-Train datas were downloaded from GSE151519 and GSE164677(total 53 samples were used).With 493 DEG(qadj<0.005,log2foldchange>2) feature were seleted by Deseq2,those feature had best HC performance.
+Train datas were downloaded from GSE151519 and GSE164677(total 53 samples were used).With 493 DEG(qadj<0.005,log2foldchange>2) feature were seleted by Deseq2,those features had better hierarchical clustering performance.

 ## Install
 ### build singularity evironment